ContainerSSH/containerssh.github.io/docs/audit/index.md

 All information is recorded with nanosecond timing, so events can be accurately reconstructed after the fact.
 (Or you could make an asciinema out of your sessions.)

-Audit logs can be decoded to a series of JSON messages using the `containerssh-auditlog-decoder` supplied as part of the ContainerSSH release.
+Audit logs are stored in a [compressed binary format](format.md) and can be decoded to a series of JSON messages using the `containerssh-auditlog-decoder` supplied as part of the ContainerSSH release.
 Alternatively, you can [implement your own decoder](format.md).

 ## About interceptions